 Galaxy@SLU is maintained by Jinsong Zhang (email@example.com)

-The Departmental Protein Core is located at Doisy Hall, Room R-308, which is equipped with:
+The Departmental Protein Core is located at Doisy Hall, Room R-308, which is equipped with the following:

 - GE HealthCare fully-automated AKTA Pure 25L FPLC with a 96-well plate-type fraction collector, injection loop, UV and auto-sampler.
-This protein chromatography system is capable of purifying proteins to a very high degree of purity via affinity, size and ion-exchange chromatography, with minimal sample loss.
+This protein chromatography system can purify proteins to a very high degree of purity via affinity, size and ion-exchange chromatography, with minimal sample loss.

 - A chilled chromatography cabinet that houses the AKTA FPLC.